GiteaBot/gitea-backporter/README.md

 This will spin up a web server on port 8000.
 You can then set up a GitHub webhook on `/trigger` to run this bot.

+## Development

+- `make fmt` runs the formatter
+- `make lint` runs the linter and checks formatting and types
+- `make test` runs the tests

 ## Contributing

 Contributions are welcome!